Integrated Women's Health Newsletter, May 2021

 If you find yourself struggling with your mental health, know that you are not alone.
 Perhaps it feels cliché to hear that phrase, but it can be comforting to know that, globally, people are struggling more than usual.
 Everyone is fighting a bigger uphill battle, dealing with the fear and isolation of a pandemic and issues of systemic injustice and inequality on top of normal, everyday worries that don’t go away in the face of larger concerns.
 Here are some facts regarding mental illness:

-So recognizing that you are dealing with mental health issues is the first, and most important, thing you can do to help yourself.
+So recognizing that you are dealing with mental health issues is the first, and most important, thing you can do to help yourself(link is external and opens in a new window).

 Resources